IntroToCode/Spring21_Recipes_Codemates5/dinner/readme.md

 ### Notes:
 Left overs?
-Store in the fridge for up to three days.
+Store in the fridge for up to three days or freeze it for up to 2 weeks.

 ### Codemates #